johanhelsing/johanhelsing.github.io/_posts/2019-09-10-making-universal-render-pipeline-look-decent.md

 I think this is starting to look decent!
-There are still lots of things to do, but this should cover the most important areas in order to have something that doesn't look like it was made for mobile :)
+There are still lots of things to do, but this should cover the most important areas in order to have something that doesn't look like a two decades old console game.

 I you liked this post, please let me know and I might turn this into a tutorial series!